Some of the common reasons for low mobile checkout conversion rates are:

 Thankfully, browsers like Safari and Chrome support autocomplete on certain forms like first name, last name, email, to help reduce time and effort.

-With autofill settings turned on, customers can quickly fill out shipping details in one tap.
+This is why we recommend turning autofill settings on, so customers can quickly fill out shipping details in one tap.

 See how much time autofill saves on Shopify's checkout page in comparison to the manual email address entry.